ICWallis/tutorial-publication-ready-figures/README.md

 In Windows open the anaconda prompt or in macOS open a terminal.
 Use the prompt/terminal to navigate to where you have saved this tutorial (hint: use _cd \<path_to_the_tutoral\>_ to change directory)

 In the tutorial folder, you will find an environment.yml file (hint: use _ls_ in MacOS or _dir_ in Windows to list files in your current directory).
 We will use this file to create an environment that will run the tutorial.
-Execute the following command in the prompt/terminal to create the environment:
+Execute the following command in the prompt/terminal to create the environment (hint: do not include the $ sign):

     $ conda env create -f environment.yml